🧬

 Do Pulis shed?

-Pulis do not shed in the traditional sense; instead, the hair that would normally fall out becomes trapped within the cords.
+While they have a dense coat, Pulis do not shed in the traditional sense because the hair is trapped within the cords.

 Are Pulis good with children?